-Juicy, hard fruit convert into delicious fresh dishes by poaching or simmering.
-Do this in the presence of cinnamon, vanilla bean and some sugar and voila!
+Briefly simmered apple chunks exemplify the conversion of juicy, hard fruit into a delicious fresh dish.
+The technique used is poaching or simmering.
+Do this in the presence of a piece of cinnamon bark, vanilla bean and some sugar and voila!

 It is difficult to find the origin of this recipe, most likely it goes back a long time, to those countries that grew apples.
 The recipe also requires a little fresh lemon , cinnamon bark and vanilla bean.
 Use it as a compote and serve with or after the meal.
 Serve it with the meal when eating game meat or red cabbage.